-What traits of mathematical modelling are preserved when teaching it in school?
+What traits of mathematical modelling are preserved when taught in school?

 In a new publication Britta Eyrich Jessen (DSE, KU) and Tinne Hoff Kjeldsen (MATH, KU) analyze well known modelling cases from the modern history of mathematics and identify crucial aspects shaping the modelling processes.